10 Fruitful Things To Do the During School Holidays

 It is common knowledge that during school term, we may spent so little time with our own family.
 During the semester, parents are busy working, while we are also busy with school leaving very little time to spend together at home.
 It is also quite common that they bring work home, while we may be occupied with homework and tests/examinations.
 Therefore grab this opportunity during the school holiday to spend quality time with your family even if it is just for the evening.
 Sometimes, just telling them that you are thinking of them will make a difference.

 9. Improve your writing skills

 It is inevitable that writing skills are crucial for academic success but even more so in the business/professional careers.
 One way to do this is to read more opinion pieces in good international newspapers such as The Guardian or The New York Times and try to capture the style and the way they package and express their opinions to get the message across.
 After which, you can practise by writing your own opinion pieces in your own blog.
 Get your English teacher’s opinion on how you can improve it further.
 That way, your writing skills will grow from time to time.

 10. Develop good and healthy habits

-The long holiday is also a perfect opportunity for your to develop good habits.
-A good habit will help you grow into a better person – it is as simple as that.
-Examples of good habits to develop is a commitment to keep yourself healthy by exercising 3 to 5 days a week for example.
-It is no secret that a healthy body will enhance they way your function on a day-to-day basis.
+The long holiday is also a perfect opportunity for you to develop good habits.
+A good routine will help you grow into a better person – it is as simple as that.
+Example of good practices to develop is the commitment to keep yourself healthy by exercising 3 to 5 days a week for example.
+It is no secret that a healthy body will enhance the way you function on a day-to-day basis.
 Another good habit to develop is to ensure that your body have enough rest everyday (8 hours of sleep is said to be ideal).
-I know how tempting it is to spend all the night away playing Hearthstone or World of Warcraft during the school holidays.
+I know how tempting it is to spend all the night away playing Hearthstone or Overwatch during the school holidays.
 Do practise good discipline so that you are always fresh and alert the next day to do many other productive things during the school holidays.

 That’s about it!
 I hope that the article is beneficial for you on how to best spend your school holidays.